-67. An example of inadequate project design was observed in Tolo, Guinea.
-There, the sustainability of the positive environmental outcomes achieved in the area around the source of the Bafing River, reforested with support from the Community-based Land Management (GEF ID 1877) project after relocating the farming communities to a nearby watershed, is threatened by insufficient groundwater.
-In this case, no technical feasibility study to assess water availability and its seasonal variation during the year, or other groundwater stock analyses were conducted as part of project design.
+An example of inadequate project design was observed in Tolo, Guinea.
+There, the sustainability of the positive environmental outcomes achieved in the area around the source of the Bafing River, reforested with support from the Community-based Land Management project (GEF ID 1877) after the farming communities were relocated to a nearby watershed, is threatened by insufficient groundwater.
+In this case, no technical feasibility study to assess water availability and its seasonal variation during the year; nor were other groundwater stock analyses conducted as part of project design.

-68. The Bafing River is the source to half the water going to the Senegal River.
+The Bafing River is the source of half the water going to the Senegal River.
 Deforestation around the river source is caused by land clearing for agriculture.
 After intense participatory consultations, farmers agreed to relocate to a watershed at 2 kilometers from the river source, where communities can practice horticulture.
 This relocation was informed by a socioeconomic study followed by negotiations that provided an agreement for the distribution of land in the watershed and included compensation measures.
 Years after the relocation, the ecosystem has been slowly rehabilitated through intense reforestation measures.
-This positive outcome is evidenced by satellite images taken in 2012 and 2018 showing increased vegetation directly adjacent to the perimeter of the river source and decreased agricultural activity on the hillslopes (Figure 15).
+This positive outcome is evidenced by satellite images taken in 2012 and 2018 showing increased vegetation directly adjacent to the perimeter of the river source and decreased agricultural activity on the hill slopes (figure 3.6a).